kizito9898/IT-Documentation/CustomerService/Handling-Difficult-Customers.md

   If abusive language continues, I document it and alert a supervisor or follow company policy.

 ---
 ## 3. Techniques I Use to Stay Grounded

 - **I take a deep breath before responding**
 - **I pause and reframe** before replying, especially to sharp messages.
-- **I mentally separate the emotion from the issue**—and stick to the facts.
+- **I mentally separate the emotion from the issue**, and stick to the facts.

 ---
 ## 4. Examples of Real Responses I’d Use

 ### Example 1: Angry Client